DM-be/MovieApp-ionicv3-PWA/README.md

 ## Hosting
 The app is hosted on [heroku](https://movietracker-deploy.herokuapp.com) with a separate node server responsible for registering users.
-Cloudant is used to host the host the CouchDB database.
+Cloudant is used to host the CouchDB database.

 ### demo